 3. Shannon Falls

 A short walk provides amazing views of Shannon Falls, the third highest waterfall in British Columbia.
-The massive amount of water pouring down can only be described as powerful and the water spray off of the falls probably would have drenched us even if it wasn’t raining!
+The massive amount of water pouring down can only be described as powerful.
+The water spray off of the falls probably would have drenched us even if it wasn’t raining!

 After this one, we settled in for a longer drive segment since our next stop was around Whistler.
-We made good use of the heated seats in the front and in the second row to warm up from the rain and dry off and we discovered what may well be my favorite Ford Explorer Platinum Feature- massaging front seats!!
-I know this is just a luxury feature that I could live without but man, it sure made the drive more relaxing and enjoyable!
+We made good use of the heated seats in the front and in the second row.
+They were perfect to warm up from the rain and dry off.
+Then we discovered what may well be my favorite Ford Explorer Platinum Feature- massaging front seats!!
+I know this is just a luxury feature that I could live without.
+However, it sure made the drive more relaxing and enjoyable!
 There were many features that I came to appreciate along our drive route like the blind spot information system system that lights up red on your side view mirror when someone is in your blind spot, smooth handling around the switch back curves, and a smooth ride.

 Other Squamish Area Scenic Drive Stops: If you have more than one day for the scenic drive to Kamloops you may also want to stop at the Sea to Sky Gondola, as featured in NY Times “52 places to go in 2015” and the West Coast Railway Heritage Park if you are a train buff.